drjod/yWaves/README.md

 ##Get yWaves run
 Requirements are Python and Matplotlib.
 Latter to get simulation results into plots, which are dynamically updated in runtime.
 I used the Anaconda Python distribution.
-This contains everything needed and runs on Windows 7 with 64 bit.
+This contains everything needed.
 The yWaves source code can be imported as
 ```python
 import sys